JirkVorl/cineama-project/README.md

 # Cinema Service

 This is fully functioning web application, that represents cinema service.
 It allows user (with admin role) to manage a list of movies, cinema halls, movie sessions and tickets.
 Every user has his own shopping cart, where he can choose session, cinema hall etc.
+It uses 3-Tier architecture:
+1. DAO layer - implements database access.
+2. Service layer - implements all business logic.
+3. Controllers layer - responsible for breakpoints, that allows user to use app.
 All functionality and technologies are described below.

 ## Functionality list:
 * Authorization and authentication of user (With user/admin roles)
-* User CRUD operations
-* Movie CRUD operations
-* Movie session CRUD operations
-* Cinema hall CRUD operations
+* Admin can manage movies, cinema halls and movie sessions
-* Generate and add tickets to shopping cart
+* User can generate and add tickets to shopping cart
 * Create orders

 ## Used Technologies